Automattic/newspack-content-converter/.github/ISSUE_TEMPLATE/existing-content-conversion-bug.md

 A clear and concise description of what the conversion bug is.

 **Source of the error**
-Please provide the exact source code causing the error, or the location where it can be found.
+Please provide the exact source code causing the error.
+An URL of the example would be very helpful too.

 **Expected behavior**
 A clear and concise description of what you expected to happen, and how the error is supposed to be resolved.